saz/puppet-php/README.md

 ## Service Notification
 You can define which services to notify by setting 'notify =>' on every resource.
-You're able to use a module, which will trigger a notify of apache, but not of fpm.
+You are able to use a module, which will trigger a notify of apache, but not of fpm.
-Or no notify at all, because you're using this module only in CLI.
+Or no notify at all, because you are using this module only in CLI.

 ## Requirements
 * php::apache2 requires apache module